Why is the luteal phase so important?

 I read up about this a lot and there are a few options you take before going on medication.
 Firstly you need know for sure that your luteal phase is short or not.
 You can calculate your luteal phase length by following the steps in the ‘chart your ovulation’ section.

 Nutrition – Eating lots of dark green leafy vegetables can work wonders.
 Eating foods high in vitamin C or taking a vitamin C supplement may also help increase your progesterone levels.
 If you are taking a pre-conception vitamin, which I would recommend, then you will be covered.
 I took Pregnacare but there are plenty of alternatives.
 Just make sure that they contain the 400 micro grams of folic acid that you need (see fertility vitamins and herbs section).
 Essential fatty acids are also very important for progesterone production and can be found in a variety of foods such as seeds, nuts and certain fish such as salmon and sardines.
 You should also make sure you are getting enough cholesterol which is found in eggs, milk, butter, yogurt and coconut oil.
 Going on a low fat diet when trying for a baby should be avoided.
 A balance diet is needed.
 You should also check out the section on ‘fertility vitamins and herbs’ and read about antioxidants which could help with a luteal phase defect.

 Vitamin B6 – You can try taking vitamin B6 which can increase your luteal phase length by balancing out your hormone levels.
 It does take quite a long time to take affect though so don’t expect it to happen within the first few cycles.
 Taking 50mg to 100mg daily is the recommended dose but you should take it as part of a vitamin B complex to prevent an unbalance in B vitamins.
-You can buy a good vitamin B complex containing 100mg on Amazon for around £15.
+You can buy a good vitamin B complex containing 100mg on Amazon.